-As we should all know, a dull knife is actually more dangerous than a sharp one because of the fact that you need to exert more effort in cutting with a blunt edge (thus increasing the chances of the knife slipping through the user's hands and causing injury).
+A dull knife is more dangerous than a sharp one because you need to exert more effort in cutting with a blunt edge (thus increasing the chances of the knife slipping through the user’s hands and causing injury).

 See Also: How To Sharpen A Kitchen Knife